-Yet the oral narrative said they were driving old cars, the house needed maintenance, and they hoped for a total payment in the $500 range.
+Yet the oral narrative said they were driving old cars, the house needed maintenance (click to investigate to find out the best services), and they hoped for a total payment in the $500 range.

 We got the bookkeeper prepared income and expense statements.
 My partner and I sat together huddled over tax returns and a calculator to try to find the disconnect.
 Something was missing.
 Why did the numbers show gobs of money, and the clients cry poor?